Great to have you here, music lovers, thrill seekers, sports fans all across the EIB network and the fruited plane.

 He had to get clean out of there, and then he had to brag about getting clean out of there.

-And his excuse has always been the excuse he gave for turning down Al Maliki's deal on the status of forces agreement.
+And his excuse has always been that the reason, the excuse he gave for turning down al-Maliki's deal on the status of forces agreement, Obama's excuse was that he didn't want to bypass Iraq's parliament.

 The New York Times tells us that Maliki offered it personally as the leader of the country, offered the immunity from prosecution under Sharia law or any other law in Iraq that our troops would be immune.

-But Obama said, you know, I don't want to bypass the Iraqi Congress or their Parliament.
+But Obama said, you know, I don't want to bypass the Iraqi Congress or their parliament.

-I don't want to violate their constitution.
+I don't want to violate their Constitution.

-He didn't want the deal to be based on an Al Maliki executive order.
+He didn't want the deal to be based on an al-Maliki executive order.

 Isn't that rich?